Palo (flamenco): Cantes a palo seco (a cappella)

 Cantes a palo seco (a cappella) are regarded by some theorists like Demófilo or Molina and Mairena as the origin of all flamenco songs and the carceleras, also classified as palos are in fact varieties of the Martinetes.
-They are traditionally considered to be of Gypsy origin.
+They are traditionally considered to be of Romani origin.
 The trilla is another form of cante a palo seco, originated in the songs traditionally sung by peasants at work (trilla means threshing).
 Another important palo of this type is the saetas, reserved to Holy Week processions.
 Some modern flamenco artists have also performed these styles with instrumental accompaniment, a practice that is spurned by purists.
 However, it has been frequently stated that some other palos that are now played with accompaniment were also played a cappella in the past.
 When martinetes are sung as musical support for dance, they are normally accompanied by a siguiriya type percussion, often using a hammer and anvil to evoke their hypothetical origin as cantes de fragua (songs from the smiths).

 Cantes related to soleá

 This group comprises all songs played with the soleá rhythm, that is, following this rhythmic pattern:

 The group normally includes the following palos: soleá, bulerías por soleá (also called Soleá por bulería), the cantiñas group (including alegrías, romeras, caracoles, mirabrás and other cantiñas), bulerías, caña and polo.
-Most of them have traditionally been considered of Gypsy origin.
+Most of them have traditionally been considered of Romani origin.

 The bulerías is a special case in this group, as it is not constrained to the typical 12-beat scheme of soleá, but can also incorporate 6-beat and 3-beat sections.
 The palos caña and polo include only one song each, which is in fact very similar.
 They are classified in this group owing to their accompaniment, but the melody of the songs is not really related to the soleá songs.

 The consideration of bulerías por soleá is problematic.
 It can be considered as just a way of playing soleá with a regular rhythm (instead of the usual rubato often heard in soleá).
 For this reason, it is often called "soleá al golpe" (literally, "soleá to the beat").
 At other times, it is used to classify a subset of traditional songs in soleá rhythm.

 The so-called fandango por soleá is just a regular fandango in which the traditional fandango guitar accompaniment has been replaced by the one typical of soleá (with the necessary adjustments to the rhythm of the song).
 It is normally classified under the fandangos group.